velmeshevlab/ALISTRA/README.md

 1) After building trajectories with Monocle, import Monocle object:
 > cds = import_monocle(cds)

-2) Displate nodes of the trajectory graph:
+2) Display nodes of the trajectory graph:
 > node_plot(cds)

 If the nodes are too dense to see, filter = T option can be used to skip non-terminal and non-branching nodes, and the node density can be set with option N. Larger N skips more nodes.

 3) If necessary, connect nodes that you believe should be part of one branch based on biological assumptions, but were not joined by Monocle:
 > cds <- connect_nodes(cds, "Y_790", "Y_550")

 4) Isolate graph for a selected lineage by setting the start and end nodes.
 Nodes should be used as integers here.
 > lineage = "lineage_name"
 >
 > start = 1521